OmarAlSaghier/datatech_lab_de_course_public/outline.md

 This syllabus provides a comprehensive overview of a Data Engineering / Big Data Engineering course.
 It's designed to progressively build knowledge and skills, starting with fundamentals and moving to more advanced topics.
 The course incorporates a mix of theoretical knowledge and practical, hands-on experience with current industry tools and technologies.
 Regular assessments and a final project ensure that students can apply their learning to real-world scenarios.

-Would you like me to elaborate on any specific aspect of the syllabus?